CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 __Level Screens__

 During game play each level will display a UI containing critical stats.
-This are:
+They are:

 * Maximum health,
 * Current health,